JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 #### Frontend: inside `react-components`

-An exercise must contain at least one file that must have a unique name.
-Because of the naming restrictions it is best to name it using the same name as the exercise, but in camelcase and with the first letter being capital.
-For example for the Follow Line exercise a vlid name will be `FollowLine.js` and its content could be:
+An exercise must contain this file:

+- **WebGUI.js**: used for the exercise frontend.

 ```javascript
 import { useState, useEffect } from "react";